All Episodes

 I'm going to wait until all women are sane, all men are sane, the institutions are reformed.

-You know, all we have to do is see, get rid of fiat currency and central banking.
+You know, all we have to do is see get rid of fiat currency and central banking.

-Or, of course, as Muammar Gaddafi and Saddam Hussein found, it can be a little perilous to try, or Iran, right?
+I mean, even trying that can result in a horsehead in your bed or, of course, as Muammar Gaddafi and Saddam Hussein found, it can be a little perilous to try or Iran, right?

 It can be a little perilous to try and avoid the central banking setup.

-We are in the nature of physicians, physicians.
+We are in the nature of physicians.

 And it would not make much sense, of course, for a physician to say, I'll become a doctor when there's no illness in the world.